 Punta Cana also offers plenty of opportunities for kayaking, windsurfing, snorkelling and other non-motorised sports, depending on the all-inclusive resort.
 The coastline varies by location; some areas of the sea are rougher than others, and some resorts have a narrower stretch of sand that can be crowded.
 Bavaro Beach, packed with sun-seekers and party-goers, is the most famous beach in the Punta Cana area.

 Both Cancun and Punta Cana consist largely of all-inclusive environments.
 In Cancun, many all-inclusive resorts include breakfast and lunch buffets, so most local restaurants serve lunch from 2 p.m. and keep their doors open until midnight for dinner.
-For those who like to venture out, various types of cuisine can be found in and around the Hotel Zone, but there are only a few beachfront restaurants.
+For those who like to venture out, various types of cuisine can be found in and around the Hotel Zone.

-Instead, those who want to dine with a breathtaking view can dine at the beachfront restaurants overlooking the Nichupte Lagoon, which also serve beautiful sunsets.
-Downtown Cancun is just a taxi ride away and features a variety of Mexican, fresh seafood and international cuisine restaurants.
-And when it comes to nightlife, many might imagine beer drinking, foam parties and wet T-shirt contests - after all, this is and has been a popular spring break destination.
-If the thought of this gives you the creeps, it might be best not to visit the destination during March and April.
+When it comes to nightlife, many might imagine beer drinking, foam parties and wet T-shirt contests - after all, this is and has been a popular spring break destination.
+If the thought of this gives you the creeps, it might be best not to visit during March and April.
 However, there are plenty of other venues that cater to a more mature crowd.